vaibhavsingh6952/speech_emotion_recog/README.md

 Dataset:
 The RAVDESS dataset is used in this project, containing audio recordings of emotional speech with the following emotions:

-Neutral
-Calm
-Happy
-Sad
-Angry
-Fearful
-Disgust
-Surprised
+Neutral, Calm, Happy, Sad, Angry, Fearful, Disgust and Surprised

 For this project, only the emotions calm, happy, fearful, and disgust are used for classification.

 Features Extracted:
-MFCC (Mel Frequency Cepstral Coefficients)
-Chroma (Chroma Short-Time Fourier Transform)
+MFCC (Mel Frequency Cepstral Coefficients), Chroma (Chroma Short-Time Fourier Transform) and Mel Spectrogram
-Mel Spectrogram

 These features capture various characteristics of the audio signals, enabling the classification of emotions.